JIITODC/JODC-TEAM/README.md

    __To apply for any of the Head position, one needs to be a volunteer in their previous academic session.__

 It is an ideal system to introduce new students to responsibilities and prepare them to carry on the legacy.
 The form for every positions will be released yearly and will be informed accordingly.

 ---

+## Join Us

+Join us at our [Facebook group](https://www.facebook.com/groups/jiitodc/permalink/625576687984277/) and [Telegram Group](https://t.me/jiitodc) to connect with us and get to know about all our upcoming activities.

+---